 In November 2017, pharmaceutical manufacturers must comply with item-serialization requirements, and requirements on repackagers will follow in 2018.
 Wholesaler and logistics companies will begin with lot-level traceability in 2019, with pharmacies and other dispensers affected in 2020.
 Finally, in 2023, all these entities will need to communicate with each other and with regulatory bodies regarding the supply chain history of each saleable pharmaceutical package.

 For pharmaceutical companies, DSCSA regulations affects operations in an extreme way.
 Virtually every area of the company will feel affected.
 While IT faces an obvious challenge of data management and software integration, other impacts seem more subtle.
 Examples of areas affected by these changes include manufacturing equipment, packaging artwork, legal agreements, standard operating procedure (SOP) documentation, logistics resources, and government relations.

-When evaluating options, organizations should make sure their solutions have the ability to grow with the business and adapt to the requirements coming in the next few years.
+When evaluating options, organizations should make sure their solutions can grow with the business, as well as adapt to the upcoming requirements.
 To avoid missteps and wasted resources, it’s essential to take a holistic view of the implications of this regulatory change.
-Successful companies typically involve a cross-functional team of internal business function experts in detailed vendor interviews and implementation of the serialization process.
+Successful companies involve internal function experts in vendor interviews and implementation of the serialization process.
 Learning from experienced peers can also provide valuable insight.

 With the goal of helping pharmaceutical companies learn from their peers and other experts about how to comply with the DSCSA regulations, Bell and Howell is hosting a free Traceability and Serialization Forum in Durham on Nov.
 17.